-- (1) No person may, without prior written permission of the municipality- - (a) lead or discharge water, except storm water on, over or across a public road; or - (b) by any means whatever, raise the level of water in a river, dam or watercourse so as to cause interference with or endanger a public road. - (2) A person who wishes to perform an action as contemplated in subsection (1), must submit to the municipality an application which contains full technical details of the proposed action, and the municipality may refuse or grant permission and- - (a) should the municipality refuse permission, it must supply the person with the written reasons for the refusal. - (b) should the municipality grant the permission, it may do so subject to such conditions, requirements or specifications which it may determine in each individual case.

-- (3) The municipality may, subject to any law which may be applicable and after obtaining permission of the owner and the occupier of the land concerned, if any - (a) deviate a watercourse, stream or river if the deviation is necessary for- - (i) the protection of a public road or structure related to a public road; or - (ii) the construction of a structure connected with or belonging to a public road; and - (b) divert storm water from or under a public road onto private property other than land containing buildings, other structures or improvements. - (4) The municipality must compensate the owner or occupier of the land for damage caused as a result of acting under subsection (3), with an amount agreed upon between the municipality and the owner or occupier. - (5) Application for permission must be made on a form provided for this purpose by the municipality. - (6) A person who contravenes subsection (1) or a condition, requirement or specification imposed or determined by the municipality in terms of subsection (2)(b) commits an offence.
+- (1) No person may, without prior written permission of the municipality- - (a) lead or discharge water, except storm water on, over or across a public road; or - (b) by any means whatever, raise the level of water in a river, dam or watercourse so as to cause interference with or endanger a public road. - (2) A person who wishes to perform an action as contemplated in subsection (1), must submit to the municipality an application which contains full technical details of the proposed action, and the municipality may refuse or grant permission and- - (a) should the municipality refuse permission, it must supply the person with the written reasons for the refusal; - (b) should the municipality grant the permission, it may do so subject to such conditions, requirements or specifications which it may determine in each individual case. - (3) The municipality may, subject to any law which may be applicable and after obtaining permission of the owner and the occupier of the land concerned, if any- - (a) deviate a watercourse, stream or river if the deviation is necessary for- - (i) the protection of a public road or structure related to a public road; or - (ii) the construction of a structure connected with or belonging to a public road; and - (b) divert storm water from or under a public road onto private property other than land containing buildings, other structures or improvements.

-33. Overflow of water streets
+33. Overflow of water in streets

-- (1) No person may cause or allow any water other than rainwater to flow into a street. - (2) A person who contravenes subsection (1) commits an offence.
+No person may cause or allow any water other than rainwater to flow into a street.